 During team meetings and check-ins, encourage everyone to have their list of projects and tasks ready so that managers can help prioritize projects for the week.
 Employees at Emtrain create a list of to-do’s for the day or week to keep track of all their action items and refer back to that list when they get off-task.
 It is proven that creating lists, whether in a notebook, in a task management tool, or on a Google Doc, helps with productivity.

 “I have to work from a list and mentally remind myself to return to that list.
 That has been my M.O. for Wednesdays so that I can keep myself moving forward.” – Gretchen Jones de Bardales, Client Success Representative

 Managers and their employees should always be on the same page about priorities, how long a project will take, and who is working on what.
 When identifying projects and establishing project owners, figure out with your team how long a task will take from start to finish.
 Work with your employees to identify any potential bottlenecks and challenges that may come their way on a particular project.

 “I recommend really trying to get a sense of how long projects/tasks take when you are focused, so you know how to budget your time appropriately and then can judge if you under or overestimate the time you allotted to get something done.
-If something takes way longer, you may need to reach out for help, or you may catch yourself getting distracted easily and need to change up what you are doing.” – Kate Tucker, Director of People Operations
+If something takes way longer, you may need to reach out for help, or you may catch yourself getting distracted easily and need to change up what you are doing.” – Kate Tucker, Director of People Operations at Frequence

 Set to Do Not Disturb